 I met with them because, although I’m not interested in conversion, I assume they have some unique insights into God that my little modern western evangelical echo chamber of Christianity can learn from.
 And I think I just realized what one of those is.

-It was not triggered by our talk, although there will probably be future blogs about things I learned during the talk, but it was when I was pondering why just about all the Mormons I’ve met are kind, clear thinking, level-headed folks that have tremendous families that just seem to work well.
+It was not triggered by our talk, although there will probably be future blogs about things I learned during the talk, but it was when I was pondering why just about all the Mormons I’ve met are kind, clear thinking, level-headed folks that have tremendous families and communities that just seem to work well.

 I wondered why quite often it seems we Protestant Christians have trouble holding it together?
 A large part is probably because I’ve grown up inside it and seen behind the inner curtain, but it seems like we’re often dealing with broken families, insurmountable personality disorders, and a lot of needy people.
 Seems like we’re just doing triage on each other much of the time.
 The point of most of our sermons seem to be helping us comfort our frayed emotions and about how to alleviate the pain in our lives.
+And the songs are usually about how God rescued us from our sins.

 And I think about what we talk about most in our churches.
 And even though I think forgiveness of sins is an absolutely crucial part of understanding our posture before God, I wonder if we don’t put our eyes on that more than we are casting a vision of what we can become.